Main Navigation

 RHM Bible Study, Acts Chapter Twenty-three from Refreshing Hope Ministries on Vimeo.

-Transcript: Today we are going to study Acts chapter 23 in depth.
+Today we are going to study Acts chapter 23 in depth.
 You can follow along in your own Bible if you like.
 I will be reading from the World English Bible because it is the only modern English translation that is copyright free, and I can read the entire Bible on video without any legal drama or breaking anyone’s rules.
-After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you on the website.
+After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you at the end of this study.
 Thanks to everyone who has participated so far.
 Let’s get started:

 Acts Chapter 23 beginning in verse 1, reading from the World English Bible: Paul, looking steadfastly at the council, said, “Brothers, I have lived before God in all good conscience until today.”